-This document provides guidance on the participant enrollment process to Project Managers in the Oregon Community Solar Program.
-Project Managers should review this guidance in tandem with the participant and subscription sizing requirements contained the Oregon Community Solar Program Implementation Manual, available at www.oregoncsp.org/pim.
+This document provides guidance on the participant enrollment process for Subscription Managers in the Oregon Community Solar Program.
+Project Managers and Subscription Managers should review this guide in tandem with the participant and subscription-sizing requirements contained in the Oregon Community Solar Program Implementation Manual, available at www.oregoncsp.org/pim.
+While this document provides guidance to Subscription Managers, Project Managers are ultimately responsible for ensuring compliance with the Program Implementation Manual.

-The first section of this resource provides guidance on what information Project Managers will need to enroll a Participant, and where they can find this information.
-The second section describes how Project Managers may size Participant subscriptions to avoid oversubscription.
+The first section of this resource provides guidance on what information Subscription Managers will need to enroll a Participant and where they can find this information.
+The second section describes how Subscription Managers may size Participant subscriptions to avoid oversubscription.